Mobilecode-Studio/Site/README.md

 ## Requirements

-- An Android phone (Only supported on Android 7 and above)
+- An Android phone (Requires Android 7.0 and up)
 - A PC with a Browser version of 99+ (Preferably Chrome)